Hosseinem/seqan3/doc/tutorial/search/index.md

 dna4_vector text{"CGCTGTCTGAAGGATGAGTGTCAGCCAGTGTAACCCGATGAGCTACCCAGTAGTCGAACTGGGCCAGACAACCCGGCGCTAATGCACTCA"_dna4};
 \endcode
 Create a seqan3::fm_index over the reference, store the index and load the index into a new seqan3::fm_index object.
-Print whether the indices are identical or different.
+Print whether the indices are identical or differ.
 \endassignment

 \solution